Come across social commerce and its sales-driven approaches.

 WhatsApp Business allows a brand to add items to the catalog and display them in a chat with price, description, and product code.
 Since WhatsApp is a powerful tool for communication that combines automation capabilities with integration support for CRM systems, creating a WhatsApp shop is a great way for businesses to expand their reach and allow customers to shop right through a chat window where they get shopping assistance.

-With an active user base of over one billion people, TikTok maintains a strong position among the top social media platforms.
-This, together with TikTok's shopping features, make the social media an effective platform to showcase products and guide users to make purchases within the app.
-A consistent posting of high-quality unique content aligned with TikTok trends can build customer trust and provide insights into younger consumer preferences within the 18-29 age bracket.
+With an active user base of over 1.5 billion people, TikTok has a strong position among the top platforms for social selling.
+Its sophisticated shopping ecosystem includes TikTok Shop, live shopping events, and seamless in-app checkout.
+Also, TikTok Search Ads allow advertisers to show sponsored video content on the search results page, alongside organic search results for relevant keywords.
+All of these make TikTok a powerful engine for social commerce, enabling brands to showcase products and drive purchases without users ever leaving the app.
+A consistent posting of high-quality unique content aligned with TikTok trends can build customer trust and provide insights into Gen Z and Gen Alpha preferences.

 Discord, a text chat app widely used by students and gamers, not only serves as a platform for social interaction but also offers unique marketing opportunities for businesses.
 It enables the creation of communities and facilitates real-time customer communication through dedicated channels.
 The app's real-time event hosting capabilities and analytics provide valuable insights for businesses.
 Moreover, Discord can be leveraged as a customer reward system, granting access to branded Discord servers.